It’s time for the next instalment of our cream making recipes, this one using emulsifying wax.

 Keep pouring and whisking until all the waters are incorporated into the oils.
 As they are still hot they will have a thin texture, a bit like milk.

-It should end up fairly firm and deliciously creamy, by which time your arms will be ready to fall off!
+Keep stirring, it should end up fairly firm and deliciously creamy, by which time your arms will be ready to fall off!

 Spoon into jars, swirl the top and that’s all there is to it!